frankiered/frankiered/README.md

 Hi!
-My name is Francisco Rojo and I am a freshman at Northeastern University studying computer science.
+My name is Francisco Rojo and I am a freshman at Northeastern University.